 Cloud vs. On-Premises Streaming: Determining the Right Deployment Model

 You need a video solution that delivers content to a range of devices in a matter of seconds.
 But to get something in place, you’ll need to evaluate cloud vs. on-premises streaming deployment models.

 There’s no one-size-fits-all approach, as every scenario comes with a unique set of requirements.
 We suggest asking the following questions to determine which option makes sense for you.

 Do you prefer to keep your streaming infrastructure in house?

 But because on-premises deployment gives you full control over your workflow, you’ll also be responsible for managing every level of your technology stack.
 Cloud deployment, on the other hand, allows you to offload some management duties and maintenance costs to the service provider.

 You’ll need to consider what resources you already have, and what you’re willing to invest in to support future growth.
-If you already have IT personnel dedicated to building live-streaming infrastructure or architecting cloud environments, outsourcing might not be necessary.
+If you already have IT personnel dedicated to building live streaming infrastructure or architecting cloud environments, outsourcing might not be necessary.
 And if keeping this expertise and infrastructure in house is core to your business’s value, then on-premises deployment might work for you.
 But if you’re planning for growth without a plethora of resources, cloud-based deployment will be a better route.